-is an award-winning interdisciplinary artist with over a decade of experience making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
+is an award-winning interdisciplinary artist making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
 Conversation and collaboration are central to her practice: between makers of different disciplines, public contributors, and audiences.

 Rhiannon is recipient of the Adrian Howells Award for Intimate Performance 2019.

 Rhiannon is driven by dialogue and context, and works across mediums to find the most suitable way to engage audiences within a given issue or setting.
 She brings the audience-focus of a theatre background to work that has included

 with a growing digital practice.

 Rhiannon is evolving a reputation for internet-situated work and innovative uses of digital mediums.
 She was awarded the inaugural commission for a web-based performance from The Space in 2015, regularly presents on audience-focussed design and integrated access, and will lead a Jerwood-funded training and commissioning process for interactive works using handheld technology in 2019.

 As well as mentoring artists through creative processes, Rhiannon also privately supports individuals and organisations to look carefully at the way in which they work with others, helping the industry to become more sustainable by addressing access and inclusion issues, and exploitative working practices in the sector.

 Rhiannon regularly delivers presentations and workshops drawing on her artistic practice both nationally (at Central School of Speech and Drama) and internationally (at ARTEZ Netherlands), covering various areas including: